Tuia i runga

 We believe that the choice to come to counselling is yours.
 If someone is concerned about you , they may ask you to see us, but the choice to be involved in counselling is yours.

 We believe that although many problems are universal, different cultures have different ideas about how they can be solved.

 We will try to see things from your point of view.

 If you would prefer, we will help you find someone from your own culture you can talk to.

 We are able to refer you and your family to skilled counsellors and community agencies if it is appropriate.

 We work within the guidelines of the Code of Ethics of the New Zealand Association of Counsellors.

-These services can be made through the School Nurse.
+Appointments for any of these services can be made through the school nurse.